 The itchy rash caused by atopic dermatitis (eczema) affects more than 18 million Americans, often first appearing in young children, then continuing through their adult years.
-Richard Herrscher, MD, at AIR Care specializes in developing a long-term treatment that relieves your symptoms and prevents future flare-ups.
+Richard Herrscher, MD, and Maryam Saifi, MD, at AIR Care specialize in developing a long-term treatment that relieves your symptoms and prevents future flare-ups.
 To get exceptional care for atopic dermatitis, call one of the offices in Dallas or Plano, Texas, or schedule an appointment online.

 Atopic dermatitis, also called eczema, is a chronic inflammatory skin condition that typically appears before the age of five, then persists into adulthood.
 Healthy skin is protected by a barrier that holds in moisture and blocks bacteria and allergens.

 Scientists identified a gene variation in patients with atopic dermatitis that weakens the skin barrier, making them more susceptible to dry skin and infections.

 Atopic dermatitis is known for causing a red, itchy rash, but you may develop other symptoms, too.
 Your skin may become swollen, dry, and scaly, or you may have tiny bumps that ooze.
 It’s also common to develop patches of red or brownish skin and for the affected skin to become thick and scaly.